seamusdemora/PiFormulae/RPi4bSleep.md

 #### 5. Summary

-That's a 90% reduction in power consumption in `halt` mode.
+That's a 90% reduction in power consumption in `halt`/`poweroff` mode.
 It's certainly an improvement, but especially given the initial claim, it is also very disappointing!
 Not only is it an [order of magnitude greater than claimed by "Raspberry Pi Engineer"](https://www.raspberrypi.org/forums/viewtopic.php?p=1484347#p1484347), it's not even close to a value that would permit battery-powered operation in many remote-sensor applications.
 The claim was *misleading*, perhaps a *Raspberry Lie*?

 #### 6. Revert to original firmware - OPTION